im007/GAM-Set-OOO-Message/README.md

 ## Notes

-- The application automatically attempts to detect your GAM installation
+- The application automatically attempts to detect your GAM installation location.
 - All actions are logged in the status window
 - HTML formatting is supported in the message body